ahmedlhanafy/cheesy-timer/README.md

 <p align="center">
   <b>Ready to own your time?</b></br>
-  Cheesy timer tracks your mouse and keyboard activity to give you meaningful insights about how you spent your day.
+  <sub>Cheesy timer tracks your mouse and keyboard activity to give you meaningful insights about how you spent your day.
 And hey!
-All of your data is stored on your machine.
+All of your data is stored on your machine.</sub>
 </p>

 <br />